Screendead/Minedaft/README.md

 # Minecraft

-A low-budget recreation of Minecraft.
+A low-budget Java recreation of Minecraft.
 For science.

 ## Getting Started